 Add one pound ground beef to the pot and continue to sauté over medium heat until the beef is no longer pink, then add 1/2 cup red wine to the pot and stir to dissolve any browned bits off the bottom of the pot.

 Add one 28oz. can diced tomatoes (with the juices), one 15oz. can tomato sauce, 2 Tbsp soy sauce, 2 bay leaves, 1/2 tsp oregano, 1/2 tsp basil, 1/4 tsp crushed red pepper, and 1/2 cup water.
 Stir everything to combine, place a lid on the pot, and allow it to come up to a boil.
 Once it reaches a boil, turn the heat down to low, and let it simmer for 30 minutes.
 Keep the lid on as it simmers, lifting it only occasionally to stir.

 Once the sauce has simmered for 30 minutes (OMG it’s already smelling good), add 2 cups macaroni (that’s about 1/2 lb.).
-Stir to combine the macaroni with the sauce, place the lid back on top, and let it continue to simmer until the macaroni is tender.
+Stir to combine the macaroni with the sauce, place the lid back on top, and let it continue to simmer to cook the noodles for about 10-12 minutes, or until the macaroni is tender.
 Stir occasionally as the pasta simmers to keep it from sticking, returning the lid after each stir.

 Once the macaroni is tender, give the American Goulash a taste and add salt if needed.
-Remove the bay leaves then serve that one pot goodness!
+Remove the the pot from the heat, fish out the bay leaves, then serve that one pot goodness!